rtgodwin/rtgodwin.github.io/_docs/session3.md

+---
+title: "Waterdeep: Dragon Heist Notes"
+permalink: /session3/
+excerpt:
+last_modified_at:
+toc: false
+---

 # Recap

 It has been a long night.
 2 AM.

-# Trollskull Manor
+You returned Floon.
+Volo has offered you the deed to Trollskull Manor.
+He explains that it is a good property with much potential.
+He intended on using it as research for a book, but alas he finds himself illiquid and must offer you this property in lieu.

-> Volo: About a month ago, the owners of the Trollskull Manor taproom _disappeared_.
-Neighbours have complained to the city watch of haunting (who have draggged their heels).
-I bought the property at a steal, for research for my book Volo's guide to spirits.
+Haunting: About a month ago, the owners of the Trollskull Manor taproom _disappeared_.
+Neighbours have complained to the city watch of haunting (who have draggged their heels, given the increasing gang violence).
+Volo has yet to make it past the entrance.

+Purchase: Those who wish to be on the deed must accompany me to the Castle Ward, for the signing to be witnessed by a Magistrate.
+Magistrate Kylynne Silmerhelve.

+# Trollskull Manor outisde

 - 45 min walk from Yawing Portal.
-- Deed transferred in courthouse in the Castle Ward, magistrate Kylynne Silmerhelve.

-> The neighbourhood is quite respectable and vibrant.
+- The neighbourhood is quiet respectable and vibrant.
 There are several other businesses and establishments in the Alley.
-> Four stories tall and boasting balconies, a turret, and five chimneys, the abandoned building is one of the grandest in Trollskull Alley.
+- Four stories tall and boasting balconies, a turret, and five chimneys, the abandoned building is one of the grandest in Trollskull Alley.
-> Tavern’s taproom is filled with broken furniture, tarnished silverware, casks of wine that have turned to vinegar.

 ## Secrets
 - The house is haunted by two beings: Lif who is a harmless spectre, and his wife Falenas who is a deadly Banshee.
 - Falenas killed Lif.

+# Trollskull Manor inside

+- Tavern’s taproom is filled with broken furniture, tarnished silverware, casks of wine that have turned to vinegar.

 ## Exploring the manor
 - Who is exploring and doing what.
 Do they split up?